NVIDIA/aistore/docs/bucket.md

 | local buckets | Some buckets exist only within AIS.
 These are referred to as **local buckets** and can be created through the [RESTful API](http_api.md).
 Local buckets are totally distributed content-wise, across the entire AIS cluster. | [Checksumming](storage_svcs.md#checksumming), [LRU (advanced usage)](storage_svcs.md#lru-for-local-buckets), [Erasure Coding](storage_svcs.md#erasure-coding), [Local Mirroring and Load Balancing](storage_svcs.md#local-mirroring-and-load-balancing) |
 | cloud buckets | When AIS is deployed as [fast tier](/README.md#fast-tier), buckets in the cloud storage can be viewed and accessed through the [RESTful API](http_api.md) in AIS, in the exact same way as local buckets.
 When this happens, AIS creates local instances of said buckets which then serves as a cache.
 These are referred to as **Cloud-based buckets** (or **cloud buckets** for short). | [Checksumming](storage_svcs.md#checksumming), [LRU](storage_svcs.md#lru), [Local mirroring and load balancing](storage_svcs.md#local-mirroring-and-load-balancing) |

 Cloud-based and local buckets support the same API with minor exceptions.
 Cloud buckets can be *evicted* from AIS.
-Local buckets, as of v2.0, are the only buckets that can be created, renamed, erasure coded, deleted via the [RESTful API](http_api.md).
+Local buckets are the only buckets that can be created, renamed, erasure coded, deleted via the [RESTful API](http_api.md).

+> Most of the examples below are `curl` based; it is possible, however, and often even preferable, to execute the same operations using [AIS CLI](../cli/README.md).
+In particular, for the commands that operate on buckets, please refer to [this CLI resource](../cli/resources/bucket.md).

 ### Bucket Provider